hivellm/gov/bips/BIP-04/README.md

 - 🔧 **Automated deployment** with rollback capabilities
 - 📚 **Extensive documentation** for all user roles

-**The CMMV-Hive governance system now has enterprise-grade security for all Python script execution!**
+**The HiveLLM governance system now has enterprise-grade security for all Python script execution!**

 ---